rycr3278/rycr3278/README.md

 ## About Me

 Detail-oriented technical professional with a history in digital video editing and a dedication to excellence.
 Now diving deep into the world of Computer Science at CU Boulder.
-Courses include Data Structures, Linear Algebra, Discrete Structures, and Computer Systems.
+Courses include Data Structures, Algorithms, Linear Algebra, Discrete Structures, and Computer Systems.

 ## Education